AlexxIT/go2rtc/README.md

 You can get any stream as RTMP-stream: `rtmp://192.168.1.123/{stream_name}`.
 Only H264/AAC codecs supported right now.

 [Incoming stream](#incoming-sources) in RTMP-format tested only with [OBS Studio](https://obsproject.com/) and Dahua camera.
-Different FFmpeg versions has differnt problems with this format.
+Different FFmpeg versions has different problems with this format.

 ```yaml
 rtmp: